425 Agreement: Critics

 One of the criticisms of the Act 425 provisions is that there is virtually no State oversight in the process.
 The two local units of government negotiate and approve the agreements on their own and the state merely records the agreement.
 Also, there is no oversight or review by regional planning organizations or other neighboring cities and townships who are not parties to the agreement yet who might be nevertheless impacted.

-The possible 50 year length of an agreement might not adequately account for changing circumstances during such a rather lengthy period of time.
+The long length of an agreement might not adequately account for changing circumstances during such a rather lengthy period of time.
 Such a term would exceed the tenure in office of numerous local officials and without a mechanism in place for periodic review, subsequent disagreements, misinterpretation and litigation might result when the intentions of the original proposers of an agreement have been forgotten.

 Another possible snag is the matter of what happens to the land at the end of an agreement.
 If the land is to revert to the township, but if the city had invested significantly towards the development of the infrastructure on the land, the city would lose any interest in its investment.
 If the agreement provides for the land to be annexed to the city, but it is not contiguous to the existing city boundaries at that time, this would conflict with other provisions of Michigan law which prevent a city from annexing non-contiguous territory.